 - Looking for a great book to read to your classroom on the first day of school?
 Find a great back to school themed list here!

 - Visit Teacher tools for all of your classroom needs.

 - Go to our grade level help for lesson plans, activities, instructionals, and tools organized by grade and subject.

 - It's that time - time to get our kids motivated to hit the books.
-Visit our Back to School Help Page and Parent Zone.
+Visit our Back to School Guide for Parents and Parent Zone.
 Learn how to get involved at your child's school.
 Find tips for getting your house back into a routine.
 Stay informed with our bullying and character education resources.
 Here are a few disciplining techniques to help along the way.

 - Nutrition is an important factor in academic performance!
-Find tips for healthy eating and check out our Nutrition page!
+Find tips for healthy eating here.
+Here are some great ideas to make a healthy school lunch for your kids and be sure check out our Nutrition page.

 - You can always visit our Parent Resources page to get grade level practice sites, find online sources, and information pertaining to homework, special needs, reading help, and more.

 - Don't forget our Technology Tutorial section in case you need refresher courses in your computer skills.